ikariiin/ikariiin/README.md

 ![banner](https://raw.githubusercontent.com/SaitamaSama/SaitamaSama/master/banner.png)

 I make some projects, but my commits are very much not regular and pushes more so.
-I try to work on web / full-stack stuff, w/ react and node stuff.
+I try to work on web / full-stack stuff, w/ react and node.

 I'm open to PRs on all of my public repos.
 So shoot one if you want to, and I'll be sure to review it!